cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

     }
     ```

-    You double the wager only if the red player has also played and both players paid.
+    You double the wager only if the red player has also played and therefore both players have paid their wagers.
 Then pay the winner:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/x/checkers/keeper/wager_handler.go#L55-L58]
     err = k.bank.SendCoinsFromModuleToAccount(ctx, types.ModuleName, winnerAddress, sdk.NewCoins(winnings))